onlinehub0808/-smart-contract-best-practices/CONTRIBUTING.md

 We welcome all contributions - send a pull request or open an issue.
 When possible, send different pull requests by section/topic.

+Feel free to peruse the [open issues](../issues) for ideas which need to be expanded on a bit here.

 ### Layout and Compilation

-We aren't using the old-src folder anymore.
+We aren't using the `old-src` folder anymore.
 You should directly edit the README.md instead.

 ### Audience